 MoveSmart Rentals

-Tenant insurance, enforced at signing
+Tenant insurance, actually enforced

 MoveSmart enforces the tenant insurance clause at lease signing, collects proof of coverage, and routes applicants to vetted insurance partners if they need a policy.
 No more lease clauses that exist only on paper.